Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Fixed Cost Functions and Demand

-While Algorithm~\ref{alg:fixed-demand} achieved sub-linear regret on all three performance measures in the incomplete information setting for strongly convex cost functions, we note that this result does not generalize to the setting of general convex costs.
-In particular, in this section, we show that if the cost functions of the suppliers are linear, then no online algorithm can achieve sub-linear regret guarantees for the unmet demand, cost regret, and payment regret metrics simultaneously.
-This result highlights the difficulty of the incomplete information setting compared to that with complete information, where the equilibrium price satisfying the three desirable properties in Section~\ref{sec:market-model} exists and can be computed through the dual variable of the market clearing constraint of Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con} when the cost functions of all suppliers are convex (and, not necessarily, strongly convex).
+\ While Algorithm 1 achieves sub-linear regret on all three performance metrics in the incomplete information setting for strongly convex cost functions, the strong convexity condition is crucial, and this result does not generalize to the setting of general convex costs.
+In particular, in this section, we show that if the cost functions of the suppliers are allowed to be arbitrarily close to a linear function, then no online algorithm can achieve sub-linear regret guarantees for the unmet demand, cost regret, and payment regret metrics simultaneously. \ This result highlights the difficulty of the incomplete information setting compared to that with complete information, where the equilibrium price satisfying the three desirable properties in Section \ref{sec:market-model} exists and can be computed through the dual variable of the market clearing constraint of Problem \eqref{eq:supObj2}-\eqref{eq:demand-con} when the cost functions of all suppliers are convex (and, not necessarily, strongly convex).

-To motivate why sub-linear regret cannot be attained simultaneously on the three desirable metrics for linear cost functions, we note that the optimal production of suppliers is zero if $p<p^*$ and their optimal production is the maximum feasible if $p>p^*$.
-Thus, there is a jump discontinuity in the production of suppliers at the price $p = p^*$ and so the production is not Lipschitz in the prices, which breaks a key property (Lemma~\ref{lem:ProductionLipschitz}) required to prove Theorem~\ref{thm:IdenticalResult}.
-We now formally present an example demonstrating that, even in a market with a single supplier, no online algorithm can achieve sub-linear regret on all three regret measures if the supplier's cost function is linear.

-\begin{example} [Sub-linear Regret is not Possible for Linear Cost Functions] We consider a market with one supplier with a linear cost function that is fixed over time.
-In this setting, suppose that the optimal price is $p^*$ and the cost function of the supplier is given by $c(x) = c x$.
-Then, given a price $p$ set by the market operator, the individual decision-making problem for the supplier is to produce a quantity $x^*(p) \geq 0$ that maximizes $(p-c) \cdot x$.
-Note that if $p<c$, then $x^*(p) = 0$, and if $p>c$, then the supplier generates the maximum amount that a supplier can feasibly generate.
-Thus, it is only when $p = p^* = c$ that the supplier will generate the amount equal to the customer demand $d$.
-Since the perfect identification of the optimal price $p^*$ is, in general, not possible under incomplete information on the cost coefficient $c$, we have that the market operator will either set prices $p_t<p^*$ or $p_t>p^*$.

-Next, we observe that there is an unmet demand of $d$ at any period when $p_t<p^*$ (as the supplier generates nothing if the price is below $p^*$ by the linearity of the cost function).
-Thus, to achieve sub-linear unmet demand, the market operator must set the price $p > p^*$ for $O(T)$ periods; however, doing so results in a linear cost and payment regret as the supplier produces strictly more than $d$ units of the commodity when $p>p^*$.
-Thus, no online algorithm can achieve a sub-linear regret on all three regret measures if the cost functions of the suppliers are linear.